Siddpawar9222/Obsidian-Vault/SpringBoot/Spring Boot AOP/002-AOP_Annotations.md

 | **Proxied**       | Target objects are proxied, meaning during runtime the target methods are overridden and, depending on method configuration, the advice is included in the target object.                                                                                                                                                                                   |
 | **Weaving**       | The process of linking the application with the aspect is called weaving.
 It can be done at load time, compile time, and runtime.                                                                                                                                                                                                                           |

-Sure!
-Here’s how each terminology applies to your simple logging example:
+ Each terminology applies to Project :

 ### Aspect
 - **Aspect Class**: `LoggingAspect`